Dog training involves teaching the human end of the leash as well as the dog end.

 In late 2009 Joyce was introduced to the sport of K9 Nose Work and her intrigue quickly turned into a passion.
 In January 2011 she became a Certified Nose Work Instructor [CNWI].
 Joyce spends a minimum of 10 days a year in continuing education course work.
 She views this as essential to keep up to date with the advancing science of canine behavior, and of scent detection for the non-professional detection dog.

-Joyce has owned mixed breeds, sporting, toy and herding dogs.
+Joyce has owned a variety of dogs, both mixed and pure breeds some of which have been her best teachers Joyce’s current ‘pack’ includes Split, a [probably] Border Collie-Aussie mix she found, and Mozart, a [probably] min-pin-wire doxie mix.
 Here is what she has to say about her current as well as her passed pack members:

 - Mick, a dog I adopted from a friend at 20 months, has been a dream dog.
 A Border Collie/Aussie cross, Mick holds advanced titles in AKC and UKC Obedience, Rally, Agility, flyball and of course K9 Nose Work!
 At 16 years of age, he still plays at Nose Work, and chases tennis balls, returning them if Split doesn’t get them first!